CodyReichert/awesome-cl/README.md

 Your contributions are always welcome!
 Please submit a pull request or create an issue to add a new framework, library or software to the list.

+The rules we (try to) respect are the followings:

+- by default, add a library to the end of its section.
+- absolute de-facto libraries, like BordeauxThreads or Quicklisp, should be the first of their section.
+- two libraries very similar in scope should be side by side, or in a section of their own.
+- do some curation based on our experience and the state of the librarie's documentation.
+We do *not* aim at listing every existing CL library (see Quickdocs or Cliki for that) nor to list every "popular" library (see Quicklisp stats).

 [2]: http://www.gnu.org/copyleft/gpl.html
 [3]: http://www.gnu.org/software/classpath/license.html
 [4]: https://common-lisp.net/project/armedbear/faq.shtml#qa